dalecostadev/dalecostadev/README.md

 If you're curious about who I am and what I do for living, please look at my [website](https://dalecosta.com) or for more details see my [about me](https://dalecosta.com/blog/about-me) section!

-If you need to contact me, you can do so at `dalecostadev@protonmail.com` or through the social media `@dalecostadev`
+If you need to contact me, you can do so at `dalecostadev@protonmail.com` or through the social medias `@dalecostadev`.
+If you prefer book a call, you can do it on my [calendly](https://calendly.com/dalecostadev).

 -----